Joshuasanda/1ST-PROJECT-ON-EXCEL/README.md

 # 1ST-TASK-ON-EXCEL
 ## Introduction
-At the end of the 1st class session on the cohort 3 Data Analysis Training by instructor **promise nonso** , we were assigned the task below;
+At the end of the 1st class session of the cohort 3 Data Analysis Training by instructor **promise nonso** on the topic **excel** , we were assigned the task below;

 **ACTIVITY**
 ---